News

 A U.S. Navy landing craft, air cushion is marshaled into the USS Arlington carrying tactical vehicles during Defense Support of Civil Authorities mission rehearsals at Naval Base Norfolk, Virginia, July 21, 2021.
 Marines and Sailors with the II Marine Expeditionary Force Maritime DSCA Task Force, commanded by Combat Logistics Battalion 22, and Sailors aboard the USS Arlington conducted a destructive weather mission rehearsal loading exercise to prepare and rehearse for a future DSCA mission during the 2021 hurricane season. - A U.S. Navy landing craft, air cushion is marshaled into the USS Arlington carrying tactical vehicles during Defense Support of Civil Authorities mission rehearsals at Naval Base Norfolk, Virginia, July 21, 2021.
 Marines and Sailors with the II Marine Expeditionary Force Maritime DSCA Task Force, commanded by Combat Logistics Battalion 22, and Sailors aboard the USS Arlington conducted a destructive weather mission rehearsal loading exercise to prepare and rehearse for a future DSCA mission during the 2021 hurricane season.

-Marines attack their objective Nov.
-2 during exercise Blue Chromite 15 in the Central Training Area.
+Marines fire a M240B medium machine gun Nov.
+2 during exercise Blue Chromite 15 in Central Training Area.
 Blue Chromite demonstrates the Navy and Marine Corps’ expeditionary capabilities from the sea.
 Marines rode in assault amphibious vehicles in a ship-to-shore assault from the USS Germantown to Oura Wan Beach.
-After securing their first objective Marines advanced inland to the CTA.
+After securing their first objective at the beach, Marines advanced inland to the CTA.
 The Marines are with 2nd Battalion, 9th Marine Regiment, currently assigned to 4th Marines Regiment, 3rd Marine Division, III Marine Expeditionary Force.
 (U.S. Marine Corps Photo by Lance Cpl.
-Abbey Perria/Released) - Marines attack their objective Nov.
-2 during exercise Blue Chromite 15 in the Central Training Area.
+Abbey Perria/Released) - Marines fire a M240B medium machine gun Nov.
+2 during exercise Blue Chromite 15 in Central Training Area.
 Blue Chromite demonstrates the Navy and Marine Corps’ expeditionary capabilities from the sea.
 Marines rode in assault amphibious vehicles in a ship-to-shore assault from the USS Germantown to Oura Wan Beach.
-After securing their first objective Marines advanced inland to the CTA.
+After securing their first objective at the beach, Marines advanced inland to the CTA.
 The Marines are with 2nd Battalion, 9th Marine Regiment, currently assigned to 4th Marines Regiment, 3rd Marine Division, III Marine Expeditionary Force.
 (U.S. Marine Corps Photo by Lance Cpl.
 Abbey Perria/Released)

 A Marine with Fox Company, Battalion Landing Team, 2nd Battalion, 5th Marines, 31st Marine Expeditionary Unit, rappels down a cliff at the Jungle Warfare Training Center, Camp Gonsalves, Okinawa, Japan, Jan.
 24, 2017.
 JWTC exposes Marines to training situations and environments unique to the Indo-Asia-Pacific region which sustain operational readiness and enhance forward deployed capabilities.
 As the Marine Corps’ only continuously forward deployed unit, the 31st Marine Expeditionary Unit’s air-ground-logistics team provides a flexible force, ready to perform a wide range of military operations, from limited combat to humanitarian assistance operations, throughout the Indo-Asia- Pacific region. - A Marine with Fox Company, Battalion Landing Team, 2nd Battalion, 5th Marines, 31st Marine Expeditionary Unit, rappels down a cliff at the Jungle Warfare Training Center, Camp Gonsalves, Okinawa, Japan, Jan.
 24, 2017.
 JWTC exposes Marines to training situations and environments unique to the Indo-Asia-Pacific region which sustain operational readiness and enhance forward deployed capabilities.
 As the Marine Corps’ only continuously forward deployed unit, the 31st Marine Expeditionary Unit’s air-ground-logistics team provides a flexible force, ready to perform a wide range of military operations, from limited combat to humanitarian assistance operations, throughout the Indo-Asia- Pacific region.